Giving Your Child Up for Adoption in Judaism

 Do I envision my child growing up in a certain location or environment?

 While you may be the only one who can determine if giving a baby up for adoption is a mitzvah, we at American Adoptions are always here to help you come to the decision that’s best for you.
-To learn more about being Jewish and placing a baby for adoption or your options for an unplanned pregnancy, please call American Adoptions at 1-800-ADOPTION.
+To learn more about being Jewish and placing a baby for adoption or your other options for an unplanned pregnancy, please call American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.